 5. Fill Out Your Profiles

 Be careful how you write your company description.
 Avoid jargon, tailor the keywords to your audience, and keep the language fresh.
-And most of all – spell the benefits (what’s in it for your followers?).
+And most of all – spell out the benefits (what’s in it for your followers?).

 Use the same profile photo (with the right size based on the channel) on all your networks.
 It’s also important to monitor your profiles to keep them complete and updated.
 A completed profile showcases your professionalism and that you’re serious about engaging.
+Also, ensure your profile photo and cover image match your website style and reflect your branding.

 6. Establish Your Voice and Tone